uclaopt/IPSVRG/README.md

 # IPSVRG
 The paper can be found here.
 Users should read the paper for problem descriptions and parameter definitions.
 There are three test problems: LASSO, logistic regression, and modified PCA (sum-of-nonconxex instance).
-The input data is a struct with
+For LASSO and logistic regression, the input data is a struct of

       [data.A, data.b]

-For LASSO and logistic regression, one can use online test data (LIBSVM); For modified PCA, the data is generated through
+where data.A is the feature matrix and data.b is the label vector.
+One can download test data from e.g. LIBSVM (https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/); For modified PCA, the input data is a struct of

+      [data.A, data.b, data.A_group, data.D_group]
+which can be generated through calling

       buildPCA.m

-Call
+The main function is

       InexactPrecdnTest.m

-with your test data to run our algorithm.
-Set parameters there, too.
-All parameters are consistent with notations on paper.
+including all parameter settings.
+Run our algorithm with the command

+      InexactPrecdnTest(data).